Hu Ye: Worship

 The Wenchang and Wenwu Daye (Great Public Spirits) Festival at the Dizang Temple, Taiwan.

-Traditionally, the Tiger Deity in Taiwanese temples is enshrined below the main deity's altar, reflecting its lower status.
-However, due to numerous accounts of the Tiger Deity's miraculous powers, some regions have begun to place it on the main altar or even dedicate entire temples to it.
-These "Heavenly Tigers" (Tianhu) differ from the traditional "Earth Tigers" (Dihu) enshrined below the main deity, symbolizing the diversification of Taiwanese folk beliefs.
-Chiayi is a significant region where "Heavenly Tiger" temples are prominent.
-In addition to accompanying the main deity during processions, devotees celebrate the Tiger Deity's birthday on the 6th day of the 6th lunar month with grand ceremonies.
-Temples dedicated to the Tiger Deity have also emerged in Changhua, Waipu in Taichung, and Shiding in Taipei.
+Traditionally, the Tiger Deity in Taiwanese temples is enshrined below the altar of the main deity.
+In some places, however, it is placed on the main altar or worshipped in a separate temple.
+These Tiger Deities are sometimes classified as "Heavenly Tigers" (Tianhu) and "Earth Tigers" (Dihu), with the latter traditionally enshrined below the main deity.
+Temples dedicated to the Tiger Deity can be found in Chiayi, Changhua, Waipu in Taichung, and Shiding in Taipei.
+The Tiger Deity also accompanies other deities in religious processions, and its birthday is celebrated on the sixth day of the sixth month of the lunar calendar.

-In temples, the Tiger Deity is usually depicted in its original tiger form.
-However, due to the creativity of artisans, variations such as cute, fierce, and cartoonish versions have emerged.
-As the Tiger Deity's divine power and status have risen, depictions of a tiger-headed humanoid or a human wearing a tiger hat have also appeared.
-The Xinmin Temple in Yilan is particularly unique, as it enshrines the Tiger Deity in all three forms: the original tiger, a tiger-headed humanoid, and a human wearing a tiger hat.
+In temples, the Tiger Deity is usually depicted as a tiger.
+Other depictions include cute, fierce, and cartoon-like versions.
+Some temples also depict it as a tiger-headed human or as a human wearing a tiger-shaped hat.
+The Xinmin Temple in Yilan has all three forms: a tiger, a tiger-headed human, and a human wearing a tiger-shaped hat.

-The Tiger Deity is revered as the mount of Chenghuang (the City God).
-In Chenghuang Temples, altars dedicated to Hu Ye are typically situated either beneath the main altar or within a man-made cave outside the main temple structure.
-According to folk beliefs, Hu Ye is also the deity to invoke for protection against xiaoren (小人), or malicious individuals who engage in deceitful and vengeful schemes.
+The Tiger Deity is also revered as the mount of Chenghuang (the City God).
+In Chenghuang Temples, altars dedicated to Hu Ye are usually placed below the main altar or in a man-made cave outside the main temple building.
+According to folk beliefs, Hu Ye is also invoked for protection against xiaoren (小人), or malicious individuals who engage in deceitful and vengeful schemes.